-Position Responsibility Environmental Monitors Environmental Monitors (includes Environmental Specialists and Technicians) are responsible for tracking and reporting on environmental permit obligations through field-based monitoring programs.
-Reports to EM.
-Aboriginal Monitors Aboriginal Monitors are required by EAC #M19-01 Condition 17 and will be responsible for monitoring the Project's potential effects on Aboriginal interests.
-Aboriginal Monitors will be involved in adaptive management and follow-up monitoring programs.
-Qualified Professionals (QPs) and Qualified Persons QPs and qualified persons will be retained to review objectives and conduct various aspects of environmental and social monitoring as specified in EMPs and social MPs.
+Position Responsibility Indigenous Relations Manager Indigenous Relations Manager is responsible for Indigenous engagement throughout the life of mine.
+Also responsible for day-to-day management and communications with Indigenous groups.
+Reports to the VP Environment & Social Responsibility.
+Communications Coordinator The Communications Coordinator is responsible for is responsible for developing communication processes and procedures during a potential mine emergency situation as well as establishment and testing of communication systems.
+Reports to the Mine Manager.
+Community Relations Advisor Community Relations Advisor is responsible for managing the Community Liaison Committee and Community Feedback Mechanism.
+Reports to the Indigenous Relations Manager.
+Environmental Monitors Environmental Monitors (Environmental Specialists and Technicians) are responsible for tracking and reporting on environmental permit obligations through field-based monitoring programs.
+Reports to the EM.
+Aboriginal Monitors Aboriginal Monitors are required under EAC #M19-01 Condition 17 and will be responsible for monitoring for potential effects from the Project on the Indigenous interests.
+Aboriginal Monitors will be involved in the adaptive management and follow-up monitoring programs.
+Report to the EM.
+Employees and Contractors Employees are responsible for being aware of permit requirements specific to their roles and responsibilities.
+Report to Departmental Managers.
+Qualified Registered Professionals and Qualified Persons Qualified registered professionals and qualified persons will be retained to review objectives and conduct various aspects of environmental and social monitoring as specified in Environmental and Social Management Plans.

-BW Gold will employ a qualified person as an Environmental Manager (EM) who will ensure that throughout the Construction phase the Environmental Management System (EMS) requirements are established, implemented and maintained, and that environmental performance is reported to management for review and action.
-The EM is responsible for retaining the services of qualified persons or Qualified Professionals (QPs) with specific scientific or engineering expertise to provide direction and management advice in their areas of specialization.
-The EM will be supported by Environmental Monitors that will include Environmental Specialists and Technicians and a consulting team of subject matter experts in the fields of environmental science and engineering.
+BW Gold will employ a qualified person as an EM who will ensure that the EMS requirements are established, implemented and maintained, and that environmental performance is reported to management for review and action.
+The EM is responsible for retaining the services of qualified persons or QRPs with specific scientific or engineering expertise to provide direction and management advice in their areas of specialization.
+The EM will be supported by an experienced environmental staff that may include Environmental Monitors, Environmental Specialists and Technicians and by a consulting team of subject matter experts in the fields of environmental science and engineering.

-During the Construction phase, the Engineering, Procurement and Construction Management (EPCM) contractor and sub contractors, will report to the Construction Manager (CM).
-The EPCM contractor will be responsible for ensuring that impacts are minimized, and environmental obligations are met during the Construction phase.
-For non-EPCM contractors, who will perform some of the minor works on site, the same reporting structure, requirements, and responsibilities will be established as outlined above.
-BW Gold will maintain overall responsibility for management of the construction and operation of the mine site, and will therefore be responsible for establishing employment and contract agreements, communicating environmental requirements, and conducting periodic reviews of performance against stated requirements.
+During the Construction phase, BW Gold will be entering into multiple EPC contracts, likely for the Transmission Line, Process Plant, and Tailings.
+Each engineer/contractor will have their own CM and there will be a BW Gold responsible PM and/or Superintendent who ultimately reports to the GM Development.
+Some of the scope, such as the TSF and Water Management Structures will be self-performed by BW Gold, likely using hired equipment.
+Other smaller scope packages may be in the form of Engineering, Procurement and Construction Management (EPCM) contracts.
+The EPCM contractors will report to the CMs who will ultimately be responsible for ensuring that impacts are minimized, and environmental obligations are met during the Construction phase.
+For non EPCM contractors, who will perform some of the minor works on site, the same reporting structure, requirements, and responsibilities will be established as outlined above.
+BW Gold will maintain overall responsibility for management of the construction and operation of the mine site and will therefore be responsible for establishing employment and contract agreements, communicating environmental requirements, and conducting periodic reviews of performance against stated requirements.